cxxzcc/myNotes/ds/data analysis.md

 c) In PDI, there is a dialog to define a database connection.
 In which other tools have you seen a similar dialog?
 What was the purpose of defining a database connection in those other tools?

-Schema Workbench(connect data warehouse tables to define the OLAP cube),

-Pentaho Server (connect data warehouse to run MDX queries)

-Report Designer (connect database/data warehouse to run SQL/MDX to generate a report).
+Schema Workbench(connect data warehouse to define OLAP cube), Pentaho Server (connect data warehouse to run MDX queries) Report Designer (connect database/data warehouse to run SQL/MDX to generate a report).
 # 3
 Suppose you are building a transformation to detect approximate duplicate records in a database table with customers (first name, last name, e-mail, phone).